DigitalTrustCenter/sectxt/README.md

 This package contains a security.txt ([RFC 9116](https://www.rfc-editor.org/info/rfc9116)) parser and validator.

-The main purpose of security.txt is to help make things easier for companies and security researchers when trying to secure platforms.
-Thanks to security.txt, security researchers can easily get in touch with companies about security issues.
+When security risks in web services are discovered by independent security researchers who understand the severity of the risk, they often lack the channels to disclose them properly.
+As a result, security issues may be left unreported. security.txt defines a standard to help organizations define the process for security researchers to disclose security vulnerabilities securely.

 ## Installation